Frappe WhatsApp

 1. Create a WhatsApp Business account at Meta Business

-2. Set up a WhatsApp Business API application
+2. Set up a WhatsApp Business API application in the Meta Developer Portal

 4. Configure webhook URL in the Meta Business platform